PHPirates/django-template/readme.md

 * Install venv with `sudo apt-get install python3-venv`.
 * I had python 3.5 installed, checked with `python3.5 -V`.
 Then you should be able to create a virtual environment with `sudo python3.5 -m venv mysite_env`.
 * If that does not work, I once solved that under python 3.6 by doing `sudo python3.6 -m venv --without-pip mysite_env`, `source mysite_env/bin/activate`, `sudo apt-get install curl`, then found out curl doesn't run as sudo so did `sudo bash -c "curl https://bootstrap.pypa.io/get-pip.py | python"` then `deactivate`.
-* Every time you want to do something in your virtual environment, activate it with `source mysite_env/bin/activate`.
+* Every time you want to do something in your virtual environment, activate it with (change `mysite` to your website name) `source mysite_env/bin/activate`.
 Do so, now.
 * Check with `python -V` for correct python version.
 * If you did set the virtual environment up without pip, download it with `wget https://bootstrap.pypa.io/get-pip.py`, install with `python3.6 get-pip.py`.
 * Check with `which pip` and `which python` that everything points inside your virtual environment.
 If you do need to use for example python3.6 instead of python, remember that or fix the `python` command to avoid mistakes.